 pm.max_spare_servers = 3

-Now we are ready to test that PHP-FPM is working with Apache.
+Now I can test that PHP-FPM is working with Apache.
 You will need to first stop (if not stopped already) and then start PHP-FPM with the brew services command.
-Next, we will create a simple info.php PHP script to test that everything is working:
+Next, create a simple info.php PHP script to test that everything is working (make sure that Apache is running):

 $ brew services stop php@7.4